UB-LMU/DataCite_BestPracticeGuide/BestPracticeGuide.md

 * This field is recommended.
 * Describes the resource (e.g. where an image has been taken or where a sensor is located), *not* the related project or institute, if the former is not applicable, do *not* use it for the latter.
 * *geoLocationPlace* must be identical to payload of the according GeoNames field in the subjects, consult the [geotagging](#geotagging) subsection.
-* Canonical source for coordinates is the [GeoName Service [external link]](http://www.geonames.org/export/web-services.html).
+* Canonical source for coordinates is the [GeoNames Service [external link]](http://www.geonames.org/export/web-services.html).

 __Examples__
 * geoLocationPlace and geoLocationPolygon: